Ginxss/tfds/README.md

 ---

 ## Priority Queue
-This is just a wrapper for the [Search Tree](#search-tree), which provides only the functionality of a Priority Queue.
+This is just a wrapper for the [Search Tree](#search-tree), which provides only the functionality of a priority queue.

-The Entries are sorted by the key.
+The entries are sorted by the key.
 If only sorting by value is needed, the values should just have themselves as keys.

 The queue deallocates on destruction.